Water intake plays a critical role in almost all the bodily functions of our furry friends.

 Place multiple water bowls throughout the house so your furry friend can access fresh water easily.

-This way, your dog drinks when it’s thirsty without waiting for you or walking too far.
+This way, your dog drinks when thirsty without waiting for you or walking too far.

-Not only do these fountains look nice, but they also help keep the water fresh and cool throughout the day.
+Not only does a water fountain look nice, but it also helps keep the water fresh and cool throughout the day.

 Offer canned food

-Another great tip for increasing hydration levels is giving canned food as part of your pup’s daily diet.
+Another great tip for increasing hydration levels is to include canned food in your pup’s daily diet.
 Wet foods contain more moisture than dry foods, which can help improve your puppy’s water intake.

-However, don’t forget about dry, solid food altogether — it still has benefits and provides vital nutrients like calcium and protein necessary for a balanced diet.
+However, don’t forget about dry, solid food altogether—it still has benefits and provides vital nutrients like calcium and protein necessary for a balanced diet.
+To boost hydration, you could add a little bone broth or chicken broth to dry food.

 Adding fun extras

-To encourage your puppy to drink enough water, add some fun extras into its routine.
-For example, freezing some treats or toys into ice cubes can help entice your little one into drinking more often – plus, they can cool it down during those hot summer days.
+Add fun extras to your puppy’s routine to encourage it to drink enough water.
+For example, freezing some treats or toys into ice cubes can help entice your little one into drinking more often—plus, they can cool down on hot summer days.

 Location matters

-The location of the water bowl also matters when it comes to keeping your puppy hydrated — place the bowl in low-traffic areas such as a quiet corner of the living room or away from any busy doorways or kitchen counters so your pup doesn’t get disturbed while drinking its fill of water throughout the day.
+The location of the water bowl also matters when it comes to keeping your puppy hydrated—place the bowl in low-traffic areas, such as a quiet corner of the living room or away from busy doorways or kitchen counters, so your pup doesn’t get disturbed while drinking its fill of water throughout the day.

 You may also want to test different bowl shapes and sizes, as some dogs prefer wider or deeper bowls over others.